deloachtech/backstack-docs/docs/architecture.md

 }
 ```

 ## Domains

 Domains represent the highest level of application categorization.
 Each account is associated with a single domain, and each domain provides distinct versions of the application's functionality.

 ![Images](/images/diagrams/domains.svg)

 Domains are managed using the Backstack dashboard.
 They're assigned to an account during the sign-up process.
-See
-the [sign-up workflow](/signup) for more information.
+See the [sign-up workflow](/signup) for more information.

 ## Versions

-Versions act as containers for features, organizing account-level application functionality.
+Versions are containers of features, organizing account-level application functionality.
 While accounts may have access to multiple versions, they can only subscribe to one at any time.

 ![Images](/images/diagrams/versions.svg)

 Versions are managed using the Backstack dashboard.
 The default version is assigned during the sign-up process, and the account upgrades/downgrades using your UI.
 See the [versions](/versions) page for more information.

 ## Features